 Bring your own phone

-If your French phone is unlocked and compatible, a BYOD plan may be simpler than financing a new phone.
-Check SIM/eSIM support, network compatibility, and whether you need calls to France.
+If your unlocked phone is unlocked and compatible, a BYOD plan may be simpler than financing a new phone.
+Check SIM/eSIM support, network compatibility, and whether you need calls to your previous country.

 - Unlocked phone